 Why wait until you are at a diner to order a milkshake?
 They are easy to make at home with ice cream, milk, and your favorite flavors.
-Fresh fruit makes a tasty milkshake.
-Try this homemade peach milkshake recipe to capture a wonderful flavor of the summer in a tall glass.
-The addition of ripe ice cream makes ice cream and milk into a tasty drink.
+Although we may automatically think of chocolate or vanilla, fresh fruit makes for a tasty milkshake.
+This homemade peach milkshake recipe captures the flavor of summer in a tall glass.

 - 2 peaches